Meta-Learning-Based Deep Reinforcement Learning for Multiobjective Optimization Problems: Conclusions

 \section{Conclusions}

-The recently proposed DRL methods in the field of multiobjective optimization have some shortcomings such as slow training and unable to flexibly adapt to new weights.
+The recently proposed DRL methods in the field of multiobjective optimization have some shortcomings such as slow training and unable to flexibly adapt to new objective weight vectors.
 In this paper, we propose an MLDRL approach.
 It modifies the direct training process of submodels into the fine-tuning process of the meta-model, thereby greatly reducing the number of gradient update steps required to solve the subproblems, and enhancing the flexibility and versatility of the learning-based methods.
-In specific, we incorporate the attention model into the MLDRL framework for MOTSP.
+In specific, we incorporate the attention model into the MLDRL framework for MOTSP and MOVRPTW.
 The results show that our approach not only outperforms other learning-based and iteration-based approaches, but also has excellent generalization ability in tackling the problems with different scales.

-To extend our work, we plan to apply meta-learning to solve other complex MOPs, e.g., multiobjective vehicle routing problems \cite{wang2020multitrip,zhang2020multi}.
-In addition, we will try to investigate how to use meta-learning to deal with those high-dimensional MOPs (or called many-objective optimization problems).
-It is expected that the researchers would be motivated by the proposed MLDRL to devise more advanced learning-based methods for various (multiobjective) optimization problems in the near future.
+To extend our work, we plan to apply meta-learning to deal with other complex MOPs or high-dimensional MOPs (known as many-objective optimization problems).
+Typical problems include job shop scheduling problem \citep{zhang2020learning}, bin packing problem \citep{zhao2021online}, pickup and delivery problem \citep{li2021heterogeneous} in their multiobjective versions.
+It is expected that researchers would be motivated by the proposed MLDRL to devise more advanced learning-based methods for various optimization problems in the near future.